x

 • Website or application redesign – When a website or application is being redesigned, it’s a good opportunity to reevaluate the IA and ensure that it meets the needs of the users.

-• Adding new content – When adding new content or features, tree testing is a great tool to determine where to add the items in your existing IA.
+• Adding new content – When adding new content or features, tree testing is a great tool to determine where to add the items to your existing IA.

 • Evaluation of your IA – Tree testing can help to identify any gaps or redundancies in the IA that need to be addressed.